Welcome!

 I am so excited to embark on a journey studying life with you all!
 This course will examine living systems, from local and global ecosystems to the microscopic world of cells and molecules.
-More importantly, we will learn to use the skills, attitudes, and mindsets of scientists to deepen our connection to the natural world and to solve problems surrounding our own health, and that of our human and ecological communities.
+More importantly, we will support each other in using the skills, attitudes, and mindsets of scientists to deepen our connection to the natural world and to solve problems surrounding our own health, and that of our human and ecological communities.

 Essential Questions: